 Never one to look a gift whiz in the whatever, I tackled the head Nazi myself.
 “So, big boy, do ya bring all your dates to the volcano, or am I special?”
 I taunted as the hapless oaf grabbed for me, only to find empty air as I flew up and kicked him in the head.

 Jim grinned and carried Atom, who still slept to safety, while Dan Dare and Lance O’Casey tore into the troopers.

 The source of our rescue became clear when who else but the amazing Mr. Hogan cheeped into sight on the broad shoulders of a handsome young blond man with a bow.
 He had cut our bonds with remarkable skill, and his rapid-fire technique kept the Nazi troops at bay!

-“Who are you, lad?” asked Lance with a big grin.
+“Is that really you, lad?” asked Lance with a big grin, having recognized the newcomer.

 “I am the Golden Arrow!” he said, and he lived up to the name by firing golden-tipped arrows through the ends of three Nazi guns.

 Dan was everywhere at once.
 “You dirty Ratzi dogs!
 I’ll teach you to mess with Americans!” he said.